Carmengar/Cystic_fibrosis_-analysis/README.md

 ## Creating the physeq object
 The raw MS proteomic data have been submitted to the [ProteomeXchange Consortium](http://www.proteomexchange.org) via the Proteomics Identifications Database (PRIDE) partner repository, with the database identifier [PXD029284](https://www.ebi.ac.uk/pride/archive/projects/PXD029284) [^1].
 The peptide and protein identification and quantification as well as the taxonomic and functional analysis was performed using Metalab software [^2].
 The **BuiltIn_taxa_refine** file from Metalab results is used to performed the analysis in Rstudio.
-This file contains the identified taxa with at least 2 unique peptides.
+This file contains the identified taxa with at least 2 unique peptides and can be found [here](RscriptMRA.R).
 - Load the different packages you need to use
   ```
   library(readr)